zWolfrost/viscrape/README.md

 - [ChromeDriver](https://chromedriver.chromium.org/downloads).
 Download it the same version as ungoogled chromium (as of now it's v108), then paste it in the "browser" folder.

-- You're basically done, but you CAN and SHOULD download an adBlocker for webpage consistency purposes.<br>
-Use [this website](https://standaloneinstaller.com/online-tools/crx-downloader) to download uBlock Origin or similar adblockers and paste it into the "extensions" folder (as .crx file).
+- You're basically done, but if you want to install extensions be sure to use a website like [this](https://standaloneinstaller.com/online-tools/crx-downloader).<br>Download and paste them into the "extensions" folder (as .crx files).

 &nbsp;
 ## Arguments